ijunaid8989/ijunaid8989.github.io/_posts/2025-11-22-global-work-clock-bridging-time-zones.md

 ## The Universal Rhythm of 9 to 6

 Every morning, millions of people around the world begin their day with a familiar routine.
 By 9 AM, they're at their desks, ready to tackle the day ahead.
-Six hours later, at 6 PM, they close their laptops and return to their personal lives.
+Nine hours later, at 6 PM, they close their laptops and return to their personal lives.
 This rhythm—9 AM to 6 PM—has become the heartbeat of the modern workplace.

 But what happens when your team doesn't share the same sunrise?
 When your 9 AM is someone else's midnight?
 When your lunch break overlaps with their end-of-day wrap-up?
 This is the reality of our interconnected world, where the simple question "Is anyone working right now?" becomes a complex puzzle of time zone conversions and missed connections.